dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 <img src="Image3.png">

-### Trouble Shooting WCF Named-Pipe Connection Errors:
+### Trouble Shooting WCF Named-Pipe Connection Errors
 1. Open Control Panel.
 2. Select Programs, then "Programs and Features", or if in Classic view, select "Programs and Features".
 3. Right mouse click on "Turn Windows Features on or off".